srlinuxeurope/DCFPartnerHackathon/docs/eda/beginner/dashboards.md

 -{{image(url="images/query-definition.png", title="Query definition", shadow=true, padding=20)}}-

-The query you see selects the fabric resources, the output of the query is just below the query input field, showing one entry related to the `srexperts-fabric` resource each setup has.
+The query you see selects the fabric resources, the output of the query is just below the query input field, showing one entry related to the `hackathon-fabric` resource each setup has.
 The results of the query are the data source for the dashlet itself.
 Scroll down the view to see how the count dashlet is selecting on the various fields of the query results:

 -{{image(url="images/counts-dashlet.png", title="Selecting the data for counts dashlet", shadow=true, padding=20)}}-